HelperInCa/study/data science/notes/lecture.md

   b) map and convert cateogries of numbers.

-- seaborn: dont know how to code on a spot you want? see https://seaborn.pydata.org/examples/index. html#
+- seaborn: dont know how to code on a spot you want? see https://seaborn.pydata.org/examples/index.html

-# L 4
+## L 4

 - Bias-Variance Tradeoff